 with an overall inspection of his paws, ears, eyes and nails, will help him get used to being touched when he

-It will later have the added benefit of him being less fearful when he needs to visit the veterinarian.
+It will later have the added benefit of him being less fearful when he needs to visit the veterinarian for a check up.

 To further expand your pet's experience with the world, enroll your dog in puppy school.
 The timing